Posted by & filed under Uncategorized.

 Picture Studies

 Picture StudiesThe United States Marine Band, nicknamed “The President’s Own,” has made many recordings of music for concert band.
-Picture Studies includes the band works In perched for Vespers nine by Joel Puckett and Huntingtower Ballad by Ottorino Respighi, as well as band transcriptions of the orchestral works A Copland Portrait by David Conte, Picture Studies by Adam Schoenberg, and Suite from The Gadfly by Dmitri Shostakovich.
+Picture Studies includes the band works It perched for Vespers nine by Joel Puckett and Huntingtower Ballad by Ottorino Respighi (his only work for band), as well as band transcriptions of the orchestral works A Copland Portrait by David Conte, Picture Studies by Adam Schoenberg, and Suite from The Gadfly by Dmitri Shostakovich.
+Another U.S. Marine Band recording in our government documents collection is Arioso, which includes Gustav Holst’s Suite in F for Military Band, Joseph Schwantner’s And the mountains rising nowhere, and other popular favorites and lesser-known works.
+Many more recordings are available online at the Marine Band’s Web page.

 Octet for Strings, Opus 20, by Felix Mendelssohn-Bartholdy

 This is a facsimile of the manuscript of one of Mendelssohn’s earliest masterpieces, created when the precocious composer was only sixteen.
 The manuscript contains a number of markings, musical passages, and other content that were removed or revised before the work was first published in 1848, providing musicologists with a unique opportunity to investigate the composer’s creative process.
 This publication includes an introduction by Jon Newsom, Chief of the Music Division of the Library of Congress, as well as a detailed description of the differences between this early version of the Octet and the final revised version.
+Mendelssohn Octet

 “Star Spangled Banner”